california-polytechnic-university/ECE4304_SPRING_2021_GROUP_A/FinalProject_17_May_2021/README.md

 https://youtu.be/dnKnt28N3SQ

 ## Project Hierarchy
-* Code - All the relevant code and Vivado files related to the project.
+* Code - All the relevant code and Vivado files related to the project
-  * HDL - Any VHDL sources used to design the system.
+  * HDL - Any VHDL sources used to design the system
-  * MicroBlaze - C++ file used for MicroBlaze integration with UART and AXI.
+  * MicroBlaze - C++ file used for MicroBlaze integration with UART and AXI
-  * SHA3_IP - IP VHDL sources for configuring the custom IP with AXI and the HDL.
+  * SHA3_IP - IP VHDL sources for configuring the custom IP with AXI and the HDL
-  * Testbench - Testbench sources and output files that were used.
+  * Testbench - Testbench sources and output files that were used
   * Vivado_Project - An archive of the Vivado Project used.
-Includes already generated bitstream and prepared files.
+Includes already generated bitstream and prepared files
-* Deliverables - All the powerpoint and document deliverables.
+* Deliverables - All the powerpoint and document deliverables
-  * SHA_3_DemoLink.docx - Word document with demonstration video link.
+  * SHA_3_DemoLink.docx - Word document with demonstration video link
-  * SHA3_IEEE_Report.docx - Word document with the formal IEEE report.
+  * SHA3_IEEE_Report.docx - Word document with the formal IEEE report
-  * SHA3_Poster.pptx - Powerpoint document with the IEEE poster.
+  * SHA3_Poster.pptx - Powerpoint document with the IEEE poster
-  * SHA3_Presentation.pptx - Powerpoint document used for the presentation video.
+  * SHA3_Presentation.pptx - Powerpoint document used for the presentation video
-  * SHA3_PresentationLink.docx - Word document with presentation video link.
+  * SHA3_PresentationLink.docx - Word document with presentation video link
+  * Contributions.docx - Word document with the member contributions